Bronchiolitis usually is caused by viruses.

 Bronchiolitis typically affects children younger than 24 months of age and is most common among infants younger than 6 months of age.
 During the first year of life, bronchiolitis affects about 11 of every 100 children.
 However, during some epidemics, a much higher proportion of infants are affected.
 Most cases occur between November and April, with a peak incidence during January and February.

-Bronchiolitis is most often caused by
+Bronchiolitis is most often caused by infections with

 Infection with any of these viruses can cause inflammation of the airways.
 The inflammation causes the airways to narrow, obstructing the flow of air into and out of the lungs.
 In severe cases, children have a low level of oxygen in their bloodstream.